hafizk9990/movies/README.md

 That's it

 It is highly recommended that you follow good coding practices by using .put( ) and .delete( ) for updating and deleting (respectively) instead of .get( ) and .post( ) request methods

+### Sessions & Cookies for State Management (express-session + connect-mongo)
+We have also used express-session as well as connect-mongo for the sake of managing sessions on the server-side and cookies on the front-end.
+The combination of sessions and cookies allows us manage signed in users as well as protect admin pages from unautharized access